jaebum44/RC/README.md

 To train a fHOG_object_detector, run `fhog_object_detector ex`.
 For example, to run the detector on the `/dir/image` folder with .xml files in it.

 ```
-dlib/example/build/fhog_object_detector /path/to/dir/image
+dlib/example/build/fhog_object_detector_ex /path/to/dir/image
 ```

-The detector will show test images with marks on and be saved to the file `detector.svm`.
+The detector will show test images with marks on and be saved to the file `face_detector.svm`.